Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 -

-Specify the target OU
+Specifies the correct OU

 -